-This shoulder move, in which you lift weights or a barbell up and down behind the head, can cause the same problems as the lat pull–down behind the head.
+This shoulder move, in which you lift a barbell up and down behind the head, can cause the same problems as the lat pull–down behind the head.

-The problem: Pulling weights, a barbell, or a weighted cabled bar up under your chin is a big no-no because it can compress the nerves in the shoulder area, impinging the shoulder.
+The problem: Pulling weights, a barbell, or a weighted cabled bar up under your chin can compress the nerves in the shoulder area, impinging the shoulder.

 From a reclining position, you push the plate up and bring it down in this common exercise to work the quadriceps, hamstrings, and glutes.
 The problem comes when you bend your legs too far -- past a 90-degree angle -- which can hurt your back and knees.